BANKEX/plasma-research/docs/block-structure.md

 }
 ```
 That field will protect the end user in the following scenario:
+1) User send valid signed transaction
+2) Plasma operator keep transaction for a long time
+3) User see that transaction wasn't included in a block for a long time
+4) User send exit request on the smart contract
-Plasma operator keep transaction for a long time, put it into block withheld and challenge exit of honest user.
+5) Plasma operator sees that and put the transaction into a block that was withheld and challenge exit of the honest user.

 #### Input
 Input is standard input object in terms of UTXO model extended with assetId property.